 A mouse made for a gamer differs from the one made for a general consumer but the former is popular among all sorts of users due to a number of features.
 That being said, the most affordable model will also be incomparable to the general one.
 Trying to strike the balance, make sure you keep the following criteria at high priority:

 The biggest difference is the existence of those few convenient buttons that can have particular actions assigned to them.
-Ask any gamer, who is using a simpler mouse, and you will hear expressions of regret for not having a gaming-oriented one.
+Ask any gamer, who is using a simpler mouse, and you will hear expressions of regret for not having a gaming-oriented MMO mouse.

 The majority of these devices are made of plastic but between the cheap gaming mouse material and the durable one of pricier models, there is quite a difference.
-The models listed above are made in a decent way and should last accordingly.
+Heavy gaming mice listed above are made in a decent way and should last accordingly.

 If you want the best budget mouse, make note of the FarSight’s wireless model.
 It is a rare case of a great design being sold at a low price and if normally you would be apprehensive, seeing a cheap wireless mouse, you wouldn’t have a single worry with this one.
 There are regular buttons and DPI switches (5 in total) and you can adjust all of them.
 The device has a comfortable body and a stable connectivity module.
 The combination of features is so advantageous that the mouse can equal even some higher-level professional models.